vector623/vector623.github.io/_posts/2018-06-25-devils-dictionary.markdown

 Devops - A portmanteau of Development and Operations.
 In other words, the combined practice of writing software and publishing it.
-Devops has recently gained momentum, in large part because it enables developers to evade accountability by removing all non-developers from the software publishing process.
+Devops has recently gained momentum, in large part because it enables developers to evade accountability through the elimination of all non-developers from the software publishing process.

 Docker - An abstraction for Linux system administration and networking.
 Allows entry-level developers to apply for six-figure devops salaries by publishing a Dockerfile to Github.